alexgenovese/latest-generations/README.md

+# Reica Wallpaper

+Get all images and prompts from Supabase, load from Cloudinary the assets and compose the wallpaper with infinite scroll.

+## Goal: Traffic

-# Next.js & Cloudinary example app
+## BASED ON --> Next.js & Cloudinary example app

 This example shows how to create an image gallery site using Next.js, [Cloudinary](https://cloudinary.com), and [Tailwind](https://tailwindcss.com).